developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 ### Automated Uninstallation
 These instructions apply to remote uninstallation using an organization's own MDM server to remove EHS from multiple managed devices.
 This task also can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

-To uninstall EHS using an MDM, instruct the MDM to do the following:
+**To uninstall EHS using an MDM, instruct the MDM to do the following**:

 &#49;. <b> Uninstall (remove) the EHS app</b> referencing the package and activity names as indicated in the table below.
 Uninstalling the EHS Installer will also remove the EHS application that it installed.
-If a target-specific APK (EHS_L_020300.apk or EHS_R_020300.apk) was deployed, the package/activity name specific to that APK must be referenced when uninstalling it.
+If a target-specific APK (i.e. `EHS_L_020xxx.apk` or `EHS_R_020xxx.apk`) was deployed, the package/activity name specific to that APK must be referenced when uninstalling it.

 <table class="MsoNormalTable" style="" id="table2" border="1" cellpadding="3" cellspacing="0">
 <tbody>